Product-Led-Growth: Ultimate guide to hacking your product growth

 If product-led growth model applies to your business area, but you do not use it, someone else will.
 If your company does not have a strong competitive advantage yet, there is always a risk of market capture by a competitor.

-So, all startups, act now and gain a competitive edge!
+So, all startup led companies, act now and gain a competitive edge!

-- Companies did not want to make a free product valuable enough for fear of cannibalizing revenue from the paid version.
+1. Companies did not want to make a free product valuable enough for fear of cannibalizing the growth rate and revenue from the paid version.

-- Companies created an unsuccessful “sandbox” for the growth team, where experimentation and learning were impossible without affecting the main business model.
+2. Companies created an unsuccessful “sandbox” for the growth team, where experimentation and learning were impossible without affecting the primary business model.

-Even if you test the product led growth strategies and find that it is not applicable to your business area, you still have a very suitable product and a user acquisition funnel with extremely high conversions.
-This is a good foundation for transitioning to a sales-based growth model.
+Even if you test the product-led growth strategies and find that it does not apply to your business area, you still have a very suitable product and a customer acquisition funnel with high conversions and revenue.
+This is a good foundation for transitioning to a sales based model.

 PLG guide for B2B startups in one picture: